oronymzy/tips/docs/usgMkDc.md

     The `serve` command is only intended for local development[^usgMkDc9] but, because it is not impossible that the site will be accessed by another device on the network, **MkDocs should not be used for local management of [sensitive information](https://en.wikipedia.org/wiki/Information_sensitivity).**

-!!! warning
+!!! attention

     After being [built](https://www.mkdocs.org/#building-the-site), the site assumes it will come from a server, so when it is opened locally using the [file URI scheme](https://en.wikipedia.org/wiki/File_URI_scheme) there will be problems.
 Pages will show an "Index of" directory page instead of the actual page, and the search bar will not work.
+To allow the site to be opened locally, a workaround is to modify the generated site by adding [`use_directory_urls: false`](https://www.mkdocs.org/user-guide/configuration/#use_directory_urls) to the MkDocs configuration file and building the site again.
+This workaround will not change the search bar functionality.

 !!! note